In Myanmar's election year, radical Buddhism heightens tension

 For parties contesting the election, likely to be held in November, race and religion are both central and incendiary.

-They pose a special challenge for Nobel peace laureate Suu Kyi, who has been criticised overseas for not speaking up for Muslims and other minorities.
+They pose a special challenge for Nobel peace laureate Suu Kyi, who has been criticized overseas for not speaking up for Muslims and other minorities.

 Religious tensions simmered in Myanmar for almost half a century of military rule, before boiling over in 2012, just a year after a semi-civilian government took power.

-Hundreds died in clashes between Rohingya Muslims and ethnic Rakhine Buddhists that year, which led to the organised expulsion of Rohingya by Rakhine mobs.
+Hundreds died in clashes between Rohingya Muslims and ethnic Rakhine Buddhists that year, which led to the organized expulsion of Rohingya by Rakhine mobs.

 Some 140,000 Rohingya now live in squalid internment camps, while thousands more have fled by boat for nearby countries, sparking a regional migration crisis.

 Anti-Muslim unrest later spread to central Myanmar.
-It was fuelled by monks who claimed Islam was eclipsing Buddhism and urged a boycott of Muslim businesses and interfaith marriages.
+It was fueled by monks who claimed Islam was eclipsing Buddhism and urged a boycott of Muslim businesses and interfaith marriages.

 The violent combustion of Buddhist nationalism and anti-Muslim sentiment “could happen again in the politically charged context of an election”, the Brussels-based International Crisis Group said in April.